matt77hias/Timing/README.md

 # Timing

 ## About
-Timing Utilities (wall clock, kernel and user mode) for Windows.
+Timing utilities (wall clock, kernel and user mode) for Windows.

 This project is a derivative of [MAGE](https://github.com/matt77hias/MAGE) (which explains the use of `namespace mage`) focussing on timing only.